Skip to content

 That meant buying real estate with 100% financing and throwing in an interest-only option on top.
 Oh, and these loans were typically adjustable-rate mortgages, not 30-year fixed mortgages.

 However, they were available on pretty much any loan program, from a one month adjustable-rate mortgage to a 30-year fixed rate mortgage.
-The once popular pick-a-pay loans had an interest-only option available as well.

 Jump to interest-only loan topics:

-How an Interest-Only Mortgage Works
+– How Does an Interest-Only Mortgage Work?

 With so many exotic mortgage programs available, such as negative-amortization loans and loan programs with introductory teaser rates, it was easy to understand why borrowers did what they did.

 In fact, interest-only options used to be almost a given on mortgages back then.
+But we all know how things turned out.

 Of course, there are still lenders out there, it’s just more of a specialty now.
+And perhaps a lot harder to qualify.

-How an Interest-Only Mortgage Works
+How Does an Interest-Only Mortgage Work?

 A standard mortgage payment consists of two main components: principal and interest.